aidanpb9/Path-to-Mexico/README.md

 4.Start the game with "python main.py"

+NOTE: You might need to try python3" instead of "python" if you encounter errors.

 # How the game works

 Read this section only if you want to know about the game's features, how each file works, and how I built the game + potential future plans.